codexns/golangconfig/docs/package_developer.md

 means that all calls must occur within the UI thread for compatiblity with Sublime Text 2.

+### setting_value()

+The function `setting_value()` is intended for use when fetching environment variables for non-subprocess usage, or for getting settings that are not environment variables.
+Obtaining the value of an individual environment variable may be useful when printing debug information, or using the value in an interactive manner with the user.

+The function accepts three parameters.
+The first is position:

+ 1. a unicode string of the name of the setting or environment variable

+The two other parameters are keyword arguments:

+ - view: a `sublime.View` object, if available
+ - window: a `sublime.Window` object, if available

+The function returns a two-element tuple containing the value of the setting requested, and a unicode string describing the source of the setting.

+If no value was found for the setting, the tuple `(None, None)` will be returned.

+If a value is found for the setting, the second element of the tuple will contain one of the following unicode strings:

+ - "project file"
+ - "project file (os-specific)"
+ - "golang.sublime-settings"
+ - "golang.sublime-settings (os-specific)"
+ - a unicode string of the path to the user's login shell

+This value is intended for display to the user for help in debugging.

 ### Errors

 If the executable can not be found, a `golangconfig.ExecutableError()` will be